TimCannady/FavoriteThings_v2/README.md

 6) React-Router-Rails gem to handle data between the Rails enpoints and the React-Router

-7) The React components request data using ajax during various lifecycle stages, such as *componentDidMount*
+7) The React components handle requesting the data they require.
+For example, initial data is requested during lifecycle methods like componentDidMount.
+Another is by having event-handler methods that fire during events like onClick.

 ## DB Schema